Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Introduction

 \subsection{Background}

-Kron reduction and effective resistance provide significant links between spectral graph theory, electrical networks, and model reduction \cite{Dorfler2013, Doyle_Snell_1984, Klein1993, Kron1939TAN}.
-For a connected, unsigned undirected graph with its Laplacian $\mathcal{L}$, the effective resistance is the distance between nodes: it is a metric and is algebraically defined based on the pseudoinverse of the Laplacian \cite{Dorfler2013, Klein1993}.
-Kron reduction, originating from circuit theory, is a fundamental method of reducing a node set while preserving node connectivity and the effective resistance \cite{Dorfler2013, Kron1939TAN}.
-Geometrically, the resistance matrix, which collects all the effective resistances between any node pair, encodes a rich metric structure (negative/strict negative type), which bridges to Euclidean embedding, clustering, and inference on graphs \cite{Devriendt2022graph, Fiedler2011_2}.
+Kron reduction and effective resistance provide fundamental connections among spectral graph theory, electrical networks, and model reduction~\cite{Dorfler2013,Doyle_Snell_1984,Klein1993,Kron1939TAN}.
+For connected unsigned undirected graphs, effective resistance is a metric defined through the Laplacian pseudoinverse, while Kron reduction eliminates nodes without changing the effective resistances among the retained nodes~\cite{Dorfler2013,Klein1993}.
+The resulting resistance matrix also admits a geometric interpretation through Euclidean embeddings and simplex geometry, with applications to graph-variance optimization and related graph invariants~\cite{Devriendt2022graph,Fiedler2011_2}.

-Recent studies have extended these concepts to directed graphs.
-For strongly connected directed graphs, Laplacian $\mathcal{L}$ satisfies $\mathcal{L} \bm{1}= \bm{0}$ with non-zero eigenvalues in the open right half–plane; for weight-balanced directed graphs, the symmetrized pseudoinverse $\mathcal{L}^{\dagger}_s := (\mathcal{L}^{\dagger} + (\mathcal{L}^{\dagger})^{\top})/2$ is positive-semidefinite (PSD) with its kernel being $\operatorname{span}(\bm{1})$, allowing the effective resistance to be defined through this matrix \cite{Fontan2023pseudoinverse, Sugiyama2023graph}.
-Concurrent developments have clarified the role of pseudoinverse and projections for directed Laplacians and their symmetrizations \cite{Fitch2019EffectiveResistance, Fontan2023pseudoinverse}.
+These notions have recently been extended to directed graphs.
+For unsigned strongly connected directed graphs, reachability-based Kron reduction preserves directed effective resistance~\cite{Sugiyama2023graph}.
+In the weight-balanced case, the symmetrized pseudoinverse of the directed Laplacian is positive-semidefinite and represents effective resistance as a symmetric node metric \cite{Fontan2023pseudoinverse,Sugiyama2023graph}.
+Related studies have also investigated directed graph symmetrization and structural properties of Laplacian pseudoinverses \cite{Fitch2019EffectiveResistance,Fontan2021pseudoinverse,Fontan2023pseudoinverse}.

-In the unsigned undirected setting, the Fiedler–Bapat identity (FBI) is a fundamental algebraic relationship that connects the resistance matrix and the Laplacian \cite{Devriendt2022graph, Fiedler1962}.
-The FBI introduces intrinsic concepts such as resistance curvature and resistance radius, which are involved in characterizing the maximum graph-variance problem: its maximizer is described by the resistance curvature on its support, and the optimal value equals the resistance radius \cite{Devriendt2022graph}.

-Extending these concepts to directed or signed networks is essential for modeling asymmetric real-world systems.
-However, the lack of symmetry and potential for non-real eigenvalues in such Laplacians preclude a straightforward geometric interpretation.
-Recent studies have addressed these challenges through reachability-aware Kron reduction \cite{Sugiyama2023graph}, as well as Laplacian symmetrization and the pseudoinverse \cite{Fitch2019EffectiveResistance, Fontan2023pseudoinverse}.
-Building on these advances, we first establish a generalized FBI for strongly connected (SC) directed graphs.
-We then introduce curvature and radius-like invariants to characterize the maximum graph-variance and resistive embeddings, paralleling classical undirected theory \cite{Devriendt2022graph}.